 Rottnest Island has quickly become one of the most popular tourist destinations in Western Australia.
 Not only is it home to thousands of adorable little marsupials called quokkas, it also offers pristine beaches, an array of activities for adventure addicts, world-class snorkeling and diving and much more.

 The vast majority of Rottnest Island visitors head over on a ferry from Perth for a quick day trip – in fact, when we first traveled to Rottnest Island in 2016 we had wanted to stay overnight, but weren’t particularly enticed by any of the fairly run-down accommodation options on the island.
-Luckily, there is now a new eco-resort that enables visitors to spend even more time on Rottnest Island without having to rush back to Perth after a day trip.
+Luckily, there is now a new resort offering Rottnest eco-tents that enables visitors to spend even more time on Rottnest Island without having to rush back to Perth after a day trip.

 I’ve always regretted not exploring more of Rottnest Island, so naturally leaped at the opportunity to experience glamping at the new Discovery Rottnest Island eco-resort.
 If you are planning a trip to Rottnest Island and want to try glamping in one of the most beautiful destinations in Western Australia, read on for my Discovery Rottnest Island review!